wtfutil/wtf/README.md

 Then create your branch, write your code, submit your PR, and join the rest of the awesome people who've contributed their time and effort towards WTF.
 Without their contributors, WTF wouldn't be possible.

 And don't worry if you've never written Go before, or never contributed to an open source project before, or that your code won't be good enough.
 For a surprising number of people WTF has been their first Go project, or first open source contribution.
 If you're here, and you've read this far, you're the right stuff.

+## Contributing to the Documentation

+Documentation now lives in its own repository here: [https://github.com/wtfutil/wtfdocs](https://github.com/wtfutil/wtfdocs).

+Please make all additions and updates to documentation in that repository.

 ### Adding Dependencies